Rambo (2008 film): Development and writing

 The film was an independent production between Nu Image and Emmett/Furla Films for Equity Pictures Medienfonds GmbH.
 It was green-lit and sold before Rocky Balboa was released.
-In between the making of the third and fourth films in the Rambo franchise, the films' original producer, Carolco Pictures, went out of business.
-In 1997, Miramax purchased the Rambo franchise.
-The following year, Miramax subsidiary Dimension Films intended to make another film, and a writer was hired to write the script, but attempts to make it were deterred by Stallone, who had stated that he no longer wanted to make action movies.
+In between the making of Rambo III, the previous installment in the Rambo franchise, and this film, the films' original producer, Carolco Pictures, went out of business.
+In 1997, Miramax purchased the rights to the Rambo franchise.
+The following year, Miramax subsidiary Dimension Films intended to make another film, and a writer was hired to write the script, but attempts to make it were deterred by Sylvester Stallone, who had stated that he no longer wanted to make action movies.
 In 2005, the studio sold those rights to Millennium Films and Nu Image.

 Stallone had stated that part of the reason that it took so long to produce a fourth film was due to a lack of a compelling story that motivated him to return to the role.
-An early idea was to have Rambo travel to Mexico to rescue a kidnapped young girl.
+An early idea was to have John Rambo travel to Mexico to rescue a kidnapped young girl.
 Stallone thought it was "good", however, he felt the idea lacked the "essence of Rambo", still wanting the character to be a "lost man wandering the world".
 The premise would later be used for Rambo: Last Blood (2019).
-Stallone got the idea to set the film in Burma from the United Nations, which he later pitched to producers.
+Stallone got the idea to set the film in Burma from the United Nations, which he later pitched to the producers.

 The producers found the idea compelling after visiting Karen refugee camps.
-Maung Maung Khin is a former Karen freedom fighter and stated that if he accepted the role of the film's villain, there was a chance some of his family would have been incarcerated in Burma, but accepted the role regardless, feeling that bringing awareness of the Saffron Revolution was important.
+Maung Maung Khin, a former Karen freedom fighter, stated that if he accepted the role of the film's villain Major Pa Tee Tint, there was a chance some of his family would have been incarcerated in Burma, but accepted the role regardless, feeling that it was important to bring awareness of the Saffron Revolution.